-Some of the engaging subjects under this program are:
+Some of the engaging subjects under this program are the following:

-- Classical Literature (LIT101) is primarily focused on two major works from ancient Greece and Rome, the Iliad and the Aeneid.
+Classical Literature (LIT 101) is primarily focused on two major works from ancient Greece and Rome, the Iliad and the Aeneid.
 Supplementary works may also be taken up to serve as an introduction to the course or as a breather between epics.
-Such works are the poetry of Sappho, Horace, Hesoid, Tyrtaeus, Simonides, the play Agamemnon by Aeschylus, Oedipus Rex by Sophocles, and Medea by Euripedes.
+Such works are the poetry of Sappho, Horace, Hesiod, Tyrtaeus, Simonides, the play Agamemnon by Aeschylus, Oedipus Rex by Sophocles, and Medea by Euripedes.

-- Medieval Literature (LIT103) focuses only on the Divina Commedia by Dante Alighieri.
+Medieval Literature (LIT 103) focuses only on the Divina Commedia by Dante Alighieri.
 All three canticles are taken up in one semester.
-Thus, no other work is included under this course, considering the bulk of this single work.
 Medieval Literature provides a discussion forum wherein students develop and exchange ideas on man’s quest for God.

 Modern Literature (LIT 104) takes up both Western and Eastern modern-contemporary writers and various literary genres besides the epic, sonnet, and the essay are discussed.
 The short story, other forms of drama, and the novel are introduced to the students.
 The Russian writers of the 19th century Leo Tolstoy, Fyodor Dostoyevsky, Anton Chekov—while not exactly modern-contemporary—are taken up, as they are the equivalents of Homer and Virgil of the classical past.